 With San Diego County’s bountiful farmers markets, significant number of small organic farms and fisheries, vibrant restaurant and craft brewery scene, and rich network of agencies and organizations invested in food system issues, “crisis” might seem a far-fetched term to describe our current situation.

 But our food system is in crisis.
-In spite of our unique agricultural and fishing resources, we are still largely dependent on corporate-controlled foodways.
+In spite of our unique agricultural and fishing resources, we are still largely dependent on anonymous and consolidated foodways.
 We are culturally conditioned to favor “cheap food” while denying the significant environmental and labor costs absorbed upstream.
 We perpetuate underlying structural inequities that keep land, power, and good health out of the hands of marginalized communities and communities of color over generations.
 We are riding a global wave of monoculture, climate change, farmer attrition, and food systems dominated by political and economic influences.

 Change is necessary, and we believe change is possible.
 Healing our food system can heal the world.
 After all, it is food that underpins our culture, food that is universal to all human life, and food where our economy most deeply affects our ecology.

 Food Vision 2030 is a response to the complex crises affecting our food system.
 The Alliance has launched an 18-month process to produce Food Vision 2030, a strategic plan that

 summarizes the strengths, weaknesses, opportunities, and threats relating to how we grow, produce, process, distribute, consume, and manage disposal and recovery of food; and